jteppinette/amp/README.md

 ### Company Settings

 For personalization and routing, the *APP_URL* and *COMPANY_NAME* configuration items should be set after initializing your envionrment, setting up DNS routing, and creating an initial company.

-### Debug

-In a producton environment, be sure to set the *DEBUG* configuration item to _False_.
-This will disable the automatic wen interface error reporting and expensive debugging routines.

 ## Features